 If you would like more information on your MySQL queries, our support team will be happy to assist you via a support ticket.

-VPS and Dedicated hosting
+Monitoring MySQL Performance on VPS and Dedicated hosting

-If you DON'T have root access
+How to Enable Slow Query Logging if you DON’T have root access

 If you do not have root access, support will need to enable this for you.
 After slow query logging is enabled, you will see a file named “slowqueries” within your home directory.
 From there, you can view it using the file manager in cPanel or via SSH access.

-If you have root access
+How to Enable Slow Query Logging if you have root access

 echo;echo -n “username: “;read cpuser; \